Carprofen for Dogs - Everything You Need To Know!

 If you notice any of these symptoms, consult your veterinarian immediately.
 They might recommend alternative treatments that are safer for older dogs.

-Taking these special considerations into account helps ensure that your senior dog remains comfortable and safe while receiving the pain relief they needs.
+Taking these special considerations into account helps ensure that your senior dog remains comfortable and safe while receiving the pain relief they need.
 Next, we’ll discuss how to support your dog’s health through proper nutrition with senior dog supplements while they’re on Carprofen.

 Carprofen and Canine Nutrition: What to Feed Your Dog While on Medication